 - 2 Map of Neighbourhood Plan Area

+- 3 Background

+- 4 Contents

 - 5 General Introduction

-- 7 Background to the Neighbourhood Plan project and rationale behind the questions
+- 7 Background to the Neighbourhood Plan Project

-- 8 Method

-- 9 Results

-- 13 Summary
+- 9 Summary of Local Concerns and Aspirations

-- 16 Draft Policies
+- 12 Neighbourhood Plan Policies

-- 20 Brancaster Neighbourhood Plan and the wider planning agenda
+- 18 Brancaster Neighbourhood Plan and the Wider Planning Agenda

-- 23 Conditions Statement
+- 21 Conditions Statement

-- 27 Consultation Statement
+- 25 Consultation Statement

-- 31 Project Plan
+- 29 Project Plan

+- 34 Appendix 1 Survey Method and Results

-- 37 Appendix 1 The Questionnaire
+- 39 Appendix 2 Survey Questionnaire

-- 40 Appendix 2 The Quantitative results
+- 42 Appendix 3 Survey Quantitative Results

-- 43 Appendix 3 The Qualitative results (reproduced verbatim)
+- 45 Appendix 4 Survey Qualitative Results

-- 58 Appendix 4 Responses to Consultation
+- 60 Appendix 5 Responses to Consultation

-- 64 Strategic Environmental Assessment Consultation
+- 71 Glossary

-- 68 Acknowledgements
+- 73 Acknowledgements

-General Introduction
+1. General Introduction

-The villages of Brancaster, Brancaster Staithe and Burnham Deepdale are situated on the North Norfolk coast.
-To the north are salt mashes and the sea; to the south is arable land.
+1.1 The villages of Brancaster, Brancaster Staithe and Burnham Deepdale are situated on the North Norfolk coast.
+To the north are salt marshes and the sea; to the south is arable land.
 There are two churches within the villages and many 18th and 19th century cottages.
 There is a small port that is home to the local fishing industry and a base for leisure boating.
 The villages contain a small supermarket and some shops and businesses.

-The villages are part of the North Norfolk Coast AONB, which enjoys equal status in landscape protection terms as our National Parks.
+1.2 The whole of the Plan areas is part of the North Norfolk Coast AONB, which enjoys equal status in landscape protection terms as our National Parks.
 They also border the North Norfolk Heritage Coast, which has multiple national and international nature conservation designations.

-A characteristic feature of this area is for the buildings to be set at right angles to the main road (which runs East-West).
+1.3 A characteristic feature of this area is for the buildings to be set at right angles to the main road (which runs East-West).
 More recent building does not follow this pattern and we have several small 'estate type' developments and individual houses.
 In Brancaster Staithe there are still several examples of rows of cottages and several single dwellings gable end to the road, dating from the early 18th century.
 Their placing was necessary for practical use of the available space.
 Inhabited by fisher families, with gardens and smallholdings between the road and the marsh, the need was for a 'yard' for sheds, barns and working space.
 There was also a need for a track down to the marsh where a fisherman's hard was thought to exist.
 At that time there was a cart road running along the marsh, the length of the village, connecting Brancaster Staithe and Burnham Deepdale with Brancaster on the West and Burnham Norton on the east.

-The permanent community here is relatively small with the majority of houses in the villages being 'holiday homes', either second homes or properties available for holiday lets.
+1.4 The permanent community here is relatively small with the majority of houses in the villages being 'holiday homes', either second homes or properties available for holiday lets.
 There is a certain amount of 'affordable' housing and an active Housing Society that works alongside Housing Associations and the Parish Council.

-Brancaster includes some very significant, nationally designated heritage assets, including the site of the Roman Fort, St Mary's Church Brancaster (listed at Grade I), Staithe House Brancaster Staithe (listed at Grade II) and St Mary's Church Burnham Deepdale (listed at Grade II).
+1.5 Brancaster includes some very significant, nationally designated heritage assets, including the site of the Roman Fort, St Mary's Church Brancaster (listed at Grade I), Staithe House Brancaster Staithe (listed at Grade II) and St Mary's Church Burnham Deepdale (listed at Grade II).
 There is also a conservation area designated at Brancaster.